software-mansion/live-compositor/docs/pages/typescript/renderers/image.md

     }
 ```

+- `assetType` - Format of an image.
 - `url` - Url to download an image.
 This field is mutually exclusive with the `path` field.
-- `path` - Path to an image.
+- `serverPath` - Path to an image (location on the server where LiveCompositor server is deployed).
 This field is mutually exclusive with the `url` field.
-- `asset_type` - Format of an image.
 - `resolution` - The resolution at which an SVG image should be rendered.